Rehband/Getting-And-Cleaning-Data/CodeBook.md

 **Average**     NUMERIC

-                Floating value in [-1, 1] range representing the average value of one of the Variables above filtered by Subject and Activity.
+                Represents the average value of each measurement for each activity and each subject.
+                Range from -1 to 1.

-                UNIT OF MEASURE: N/A since the variables were previously normalized.
+                UNIT OF MEASURE: N/A (the variables were previously normalized).

 REFERENCE